 - It is dangerous to ride in a cargo area, inside or outside of a vehicle.
-In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly.
+In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts.
+In a collision, people riding in these areas are more likely to be seriously injured or killed. - Be sure everyone in your vehicle is in a seat and using a seat belt properly.

-Power Seats - If Equipped
+Driver's Power Seat - If Equipped

-Some models may be equipped with driver and passenger eight-way power seats.
-The power seat switches are located on the outboard side of the front seat cushions.
-There are two power seat switches that are used to control the movement of the seat cushion and the seat-back.
+Some models may be equipped with an eight-way power driver's seat.
+The power seat switches are located on the outboard side of the driver's seat cushion.
+There are two power seat switches that are used to control the movement of the seat cushion and the seatback.